Quick & Flavorful Quinoa Stir Fry for Busy Weeknights!

 1. Rinse Quinoa Before Cooking

 Always rinse quinoa under cold water before cooking to remove its bitter outer layer, known as saponin.
-This simple step makes a big difference in flavor.

 2. Use Day-Old Quinoa for Better Texture